cher-ning/cndgrocers/README.md

 -   `data/raw_data` contains the raw data as downloaded directly from [Project Hammer](https://jacobfilipp.com/hammer/).
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `model` contains the linear regression model.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean data, and test data.

 ## Statement on LLM usage

 No aspects of the code or paper have been written using LLMs

-## Some checks

-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist